dewhisna/i2c-ch341-usb/README.md

 #### Loading

 Once the driver is installed, it should be loaded automatically when you connect a device with USB device id `1a86:5512`.
-If not try to figure out, whether the USB device is detected correctly using command
+If not, try to figure out whether the USB device is detected correctly using command

 ```
 lsusb